The mortgage application process

 The lender will send you a Loan Estimate, which includes info about the terms of the loan such as the interest rate, monthly payment and added fees.

 Be sure you understand and agree with everything in the Loan Estimate.
 Consult your real estate agent or Home Lending Advisor if you need help.

-If you're happy with the Loan Estimate, sign your Intent to Proceed with the application.
+If you're happy with the Loan Estimate, notify your Home Lending Advisor that you would like to proceed with the application.

 Prepare the paperwork

 One of the most time-consuming parts of a mortgage application is gathering all the necessary paperwork.
 Get some advice from home owners and industry experts on how to simplify this part of the process.

 The documents you'll need

 - Your most recent one month’s pay stub(s)

 - W-2 forms showing the last 2 years of your employment

 - Bank and investment statements from the last 3 months